BCC at COP26

 THOUGHT LEADERSHIP: we will be hearing from senior thought leaders on their approach to climate leadership, in conversation with senior BCC figures.
-We will also offer a drop-in business hub, with plenty of space for meetings and networking, and a virtual and physical exhibition, showcasing and sharing innovation, knowledge, best practice and new ideas.
+We will also offer a drop-in business hub, with plenty of space for meetings and networking, showcasing and sharing innovation, knowledge, best practice and new ideas.

 Please note that this programme is subject to change at short notice

 If you would like to hear more about the Climate Chamber Trade Mission Programme on 2 and 3 November, please contact Richard Muir.

 What is COP26 and what does it hope to achieve?